-Managing Your Money Together (For Couples)
+Managing Your Money Together

 While finding a partner you’re committed to building a future with is very exciting, it’s also essential to make sure you have compatible financial values.
 One of the most important talks you’ll ever have with your partner is deciding how to manage your finances together.
 You may be tempted to put this conversation off ─ especially if you know there’s a good chance it will lead to a fight ─ but the lasting health of your relationship depends on it.

 Finding Your Money Management Strategy

 Couples typically choose one of three money management styles: